MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 - If you’re new to Microsoft, subscribe through the Guides Trial page.
 Step-by-step instructions for installing the app and signing up for a free trial are provided below.

 - Subscribe through the Microsoft Admin Center.
-Step-by-step instructions for ubscribing are provided below.
+Step-by-step instructions for subscribing are provided below.

 - If you’re new to Microsoft, subscribe through the Guides Trial page.
 Step-by-step instructions for installing the app and signing up for a free trial are provided below.